CGI-FR/IoT-Hub-Portal/dev-guide.md

 * **LoRaKeyManagement__Url**: The LoRa Key Management Facade URL.
 * **LoRaRegionRouterConfig__Url**: The LoRa Region Router Config URL.

-> Note: ``LoRaRegionRouterConfig__Url`` is the URL of the LoRa Region Router Config file repository.
-By default you cane use 'https://raw.githubusercontent.com/Azure/iotedge-lorawan-starterkit/dev/Tools/Cli-LoRa-Device-Provisioning/DefaultRouterConfig/' which is where the Azure IoT Edge LoRaWAN project is hosted.
+> Note: `LoRaRegionRouterConfig__Url` is the URL of the LoRa Region Router Config file repository.
+By default you can use 'https://raw.githubusercontent.com/Azure/iotedge-lorawan-starterkit/dev/Tools/Cli-LoRa-Device-Provisioning/DefaultRouterConfig/' which is where the Azure IoT Edge LoRaWAN project is hosted.

 #### Connection strings